 After liquidating in 2015, CarFinance 247 bought the rights to the brand for its great SEO value.
 They had a vision to resurrect Carcraft with a digital-first mindset, and we helped to make that vision a reality.

 We began with a research phase to gain an understanding of the user needs, business requirements and competitors in the market.
 Using the hierarchy of persuasion model, we evaluated the Carcraft and competitor websites with a UX and content expert review.

 Stakeholder interviews helped define key business objectives, the vision and strategy for the new product, as well as current data and insights.
 All of this research informed the design of a product canvas, proto-personas and experience map.

-Through a series of brand focused workshops and quick iterations we created a new identity, logo, and visual language that aimed to modernise the brand, bringing it into the digital age.
+Through a series of brand-focused workshops and quick iterations, we created a new identity, logo, and visual language that aimed to modernise the brand, bringing it into the digital age.

 It also nods towards our relationship with CarFinance 247.
 Customers start their journey at Carcraft, and move on to complete their journey at CarFinance 247.

 The journey was made up of three key pages; homepage, search results and vehicle details page.
 We worked closely with the frontend team to create a styleguide and component library which became an atomic design system called ‘Luna’.

 Luna became a product outside of Carcraft which we developed as an internal styleguide and component library to use across many future Code projects.

 After launching the MVP as an A/B test against the old site, conversions increased by 140% within one month, resulting in a projected extra £7m+ revenue a year.
 We used the AARRR model (Acquisition, Activation, Retention, Referral and Revenue) to create a measurement framework and monitor conversions.

-After the successful launch, we collaborated with CarFinance 247 to help onboard a new internal team, which were hired to continue the development inhouse.
+After the successful launch, we collaborated with CarFinance 247 to help onboard a new internal team, which were hired to continue the development in-house.